EricKugel/ADS/Work Logs/Week 2.md

 ### Thursday 2/16
  - Got the first semblances of a programming language
- - Named the langage (esarciaffeplang)
+ - Named the langage (esarcplang)

+### Friday 2/17
+ - Gone for MMEA

+## Week review
+ - I didn't get quite as far as I wanted because I was gone more than expected.
+ - I'm surprised by how far I got on the interpreter